-Figures for US consumer price inflation in April will be released on Wednesday (11 May).
-They are expected to show the headline rate peaked in March.
-However, with inflation remaining at its highest levels for more than 30 years, investors are asking what it will take to bring it down.
+With inflation remaining at its highest levels for more than 30 years, investors are asking what it will take to bring it down.

 Economists have certainly been caught out by the acceleration in prices having dismissed the pick-up as “transitory” when it started in early 2021.
 The rise in inflation is now looking more permanent and when questioned about whether it was still “transitory” the chair of the US Federal Reserve (Fed) Jerome Powell said “it is probably a good time to retire that word”.

-One year on we now see US CPI inflation averaging at least 5.6% this year, an overshoot of 3.6 percentage points (pp).
+We now see US CPI inflation averaging at least 5.6% this year, an overshoot of 3.6 percentage points (pp).
 Rising commodity prices have played their part with the oil price now expected to average $95 a barrel in 2022 (some $40 higher than anticipated a year ago).

 Food prices are also considerably higher.
 However, with core inflation at 4.7% y/y other prices are running significantly higher than expected.